kellpossible/blog/content/Adventures/026-KamchatkaSummer2018.rst

 looked like a lot of fun!
 They make their way through the valley off the track.

-At some point, the valley narrows and steepens, and we crossed the river at a flat spot.
+At some point, the valley narrows and steepens, just below a waterfall, and we crossed the river at a flat spot.
 Strangely, we watched a duckling float past and plunge into the subsequent rapids, not sure what happened there!
 The hiking from this point reminded me a bit of South West Tasmania, steep and moist, until gaining the snow, and subsequently, the Blue Lakes themselves, cloaked in mysterious fog with horses sliding by once again.

 We sat for lunch and watched the reflections in calm water.
 Up on the hillside, a brown bear ambled among the bushes.